karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserPreferences/doc/api/Ling/Light_Kit_Admin_UserPreferences/Controller/Custom/LightKitAdminUserPreferencesUserMainPageController.md

 - LightKitAdminController::getUser &ndash; Returns the current user.
 - LightKitAdminController::getValidWebsiteUser &ndash; Returns a valid website user, or throws an exception.
 - LightKitAdminController::renderPage &ndash; Renders the given page using the [kit service](https://github.com/lingtalfi/Light_Kit).
+- LightKitAdminController::renderDefaultPage &ndash; Renders the default page, and returns the corresponding http response.
 - LightKitAdminController::getRedirectResponseByRoute &ndash; Creates and returns an HttpRedirectResponse, based on the given arguments.
 - LightKitAdminController::checkRight &ndash; Ensures that the current user is connected and has the right provided in the arguments.
 - LightKitAdminController::checkMicroPermission &ndash; redirects to the access_denied page.